-- Shorts, skirts shorter than 4 inches above the knee, sweatpants, leggings/pants/shirts that are sheer, bib overalls, hooded shirts, halter tops, tube tops, tank tops with less than 2-inch straps. - Clothing, buttons/pins, and face masks with logos, text, etc. on the front or back, except for those designed to promote the Library, Library programs, or reading related topics. - Rubber Flip-flops or house slippers. - Clothing that reveals stomachs, undergarments, too much of back or chest areas. - Hats, caps, and bandanas. - Headwraps, scarves, religious head coverings, and medically necessary head coverings are allowed. - Strong-smelling substances, perfumes, aftershaves, colognes. - Potpourri or other such substances are not allowed in workspaces for the health and safety of our employees with chemical sensitivities.
+- Shorts, skirts shorter than 4 inches above the knee, Ssweatpants, leggings/pants/shirts that are sheer, bib overalls, shorts, skirts shorter than 4 inches above the knee, hooded shirts, halter tops, tube tops, tank tops with less than 2-inch straps.3 - Clothing, buttons/pins, and face masks with logos, text, etc. on the front or back, except for those designed to promote the Library, Library programs, or reading related topics. - Rubber Flip-flops or house slippers. - Clothing that reveals stomachs, undergarments, too much of back or chest areas. - Hats, caps, and bandanas. - Headwraps, scarves, religious head coverings, and medically necessary head coverings are allowed. - Strong-smelling substances, perfumes, aftershaves, colognes. - Potpourri or other such substances are not allowed in workspaces for the health and safety of our employees with chemical sensitivities.